ajahne/blog/_drafts/2018-6-3-what-not-to-do-in-1-on-1-meetings.md

 In all fairness, one on one meetings a not a panacea, they are not a cure-all exile that will solve all organizational ills.
 However, if done right and if conducted from a place of care and compassion, these meetings will help build a strong rapport - showing people how much they matter to the organization and how the organization values them, supports them and supports their growth as individuals and professionals.

+There are different meetings for different people.

+Assess the meeting over time.
+Listen

 ## Do not let them turn into never-ending therapy sessions
 Problems will emerge.
 Challenges will arise.
 Frustrations will come to a head.
 Not all discussions will be how awesome and exciting things (project, product, work environment, etc.) are.
 At times people will have issues to discuss and as managers as need to A) listen and B) work with our colleague on how to address the issue.

 Now, sometimes people just need to vent.
 We have all been there.
-Nothing is wrong with good venting session.
+Nothing is wrong with a good venting session.
 It helps to release tension and "clear the air".
 However, if every session is about the same one or two problems and a resolution is not reached, then you are not helping the situation and potentially making it worse.

-As Camille Fournier states in [_The Manager's Path_]:(https://www.amazon.com/Managers-Path-Leaders-Navigating-Growth/dp/1491973897)
+As Camille Fournier states in [_The Manager's Path_](https://www.amazon.com/Managers-Path-Leaders-Navigating-Growth/dp/1491973897):
 > If you start focusing a lot of energy on hearing reports' complains and commiserating, you're quite possible making the problem worse.
 You don't' have to have a to-do list, but problems in the workplace need to be either dealt with or put aside by mutual agreement.
 There is very little value to repeatedly focusing on drama

 Either: